 MATH5535 is a Special Topic in Pure Mathematics honours or master courses.
-See the course overview below.
-The topic for 2022 will be an Introduction to Algebraic Geometry.
+The Topic title is Introduction to Algebraic Geometry.

 Units of credit: 6

 Prerequisites: MATH3701 and MATH3711.

 Familiarity with modules and basics of category theory, introduced in MATH5735 is highly recommended.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: The Course outline will be made available closer to the start of term - please visit this website: https://www.unsw.edu.au/course-outlines